autocrossblog/autocrossblog_astro/src/content/post/2009-05-09-it-runs-again.md

 ---
-layout: post
+image: ''
-title: It runs again!
+publishDate: 2009-05-09T17:42:24+00:00
-date: '2009-05-09T17:42:24+00:00'
+title: "It runs again!"
-last_modified_at: 2024-11-15T12:15:17-06:00
+excerpt: "Follow our journey from a garage sale to reviving a 240Z car, experimenting with different workarounds until we finally get the vroom back!"
-permalink: it-runs-again
+author: chris
-image:
+url: 'it-runs-again'
-categories: [ 240z, datsun, engine, motor ]
+tags:  [ 240z, datsun, engine, motor ]
-description: Follow our journey from a garage sale to reviving a 240Z car, experimenting with different workarounds until we finally get the vroom back!
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 So today we had a garage sale, nothing that resides in the garage was actually sold, but we did sell a lot of stuff that we wanted to get rid of before the move.
 Post sale the 240Z got some love.
 Here's the timeline, without times.